waltz-controls/idl2tango/readme.md

 joDeviceProxy->setLogFile, "D:\Projects\hzg.wpn.projects\idl2tango\target\log"
 ```

-where joDeviceProxy is any IDLDeviceProxy
+where joDeviceProxy is an any IDLDeviceProxy

 or set log level: